 GW students are continually opening new doors of discovery.
 Innovation happens across the disciplines here, and our students are doing pioneering work in public health, international relations, the humanities, social sciences, engineering, and natural sciences.
-Our 500,000-squarefoot Science and Engineering Hall features state-of-the-art labs that include a microscopy suite, a Nanofabrication Clean Room, a greenhouse, and a 20-ton crane.
+Our 500,000-square-foot Science and Engineering Hall foot Science and Engineering Hall features state-of-the-art labs that include a microscopy suite, a Nanofabrication Clean Room, a greenhouse, and a 20-ton crane.

-With more than 15,000 internships available for nearly 11,000 undergraduates, GW students have plenty of opportunities to gain professional experience.
+With more internship listings than undergraduates, GW students have plenty of opportunities to gain professional experience.
 They serve, shape, and stimulate their local workplaces, which include the White House, U.S. Department of State, the American Red Cross, CBS News, Folger Shakespeare Library, the National Science Foundation, and NPR, to name a few.